1982 in motoring: United Kingdom

-In the same year British Leyland sold the Coventry Climax forklift truck and specialist engines business into private ownership.
+In the same year, British Leyland sold the Coventry Climax forklift truck and specialist engines business into private ownership.

 The end of 1982 also saw the end of Austin Allegro production after a decade.
 It was replaced by the Maestro, which did not go on sale until March 1983.

-After 20 years on sale, for most of which it was the best selling car in Britain, the Ford Cortina ceased production.
+After 20 years on sale, during most of which it was the best-selling car in Britain, the Ford Cortina ceased production.
 Its successor was the aerodynamic Sierra, a range of hatchbacks and estates.
 A saloon called the Sapphire would launch in early 1987.
 Underneath, the Sierra differed little from its predecessor.
-1.3, 1.6, 2.0 and 2.3 petrol engines were carried over from the Cortina although the car rode on a new rear wheel drive platform with independent rear suspension.
-There was the added option of a 2.3L diesel unit sourced from Peugeot and a 5 speed gearbox became available.
+1.3, 1.6, 2.0 and 2.3 petrol engines were carried over from the Cortina although the car rode on a new rear-wheel-drive platform with independent rear suspension.
+There was the added option of a 2.3L diesel unit sourced from Peugeot and a 5-speed gearbox became available.
 The Sierra divided opinion at launch over its space-age styling which also became known as the "jellymould".
-However, Ford dealers still had high stock of the Cortina to shift and sales of it still continued into 1983 but the Sierra still managed second place in the UK's top-selling new cars for that year.
+However, Ford dealers still had high stocks of the Cortina to shift and sales of the model continued into 1983 but the Sierra still managed second place in the UK's top-selling new cars for that year.

 France

-Renault withdrew the R14 hatchback from production after six years, with a Renault 9-based model due to replace it during 1983.
+Renault withdrew the R14 hatchback from production after six years, with a Renault 9–based model due to replace it in 1983.

-Citroën introduced a new medium-sized hatchback and estate range which replaced the long-running GS - the BX.
+Citroën introduced a new medium-sized hatchback range which replaced the long-running GS: the BX.
 It was aimed directly at the new Ford Sierra, and was designed to include plastic body panels which were designed to reduce corrosion and improve fuel economy.
-The engine range started with a 1.1-litre petrol, which was unusual in this size of car and was only to be sold in certain European markets.
+The engine range started with a 1.1-litre petrol unit, which was unusual in this size of car and was only to be sold in certain European markets.
 The BX range's top engines were 1.9 petrol and 1.9 diesel units (turbo and non-turbo).
 It was launched on the continent in September 1982, but British sales did not begin until the following summer.
+An estate version would follow later.